Mitigating quantum operation infidelity through engineering the distribution of photon losses: Loss-tolerance of triangular GHZ-state generating circuits

-Fig. \ref{fig:FidelityGHZ3} illustrates the effect of loss on the post-selected state infidelity for the triangular design.
-We observe that the infidelity is approximately proportional to the unit cell loss squared.
-Consequently, we infer that the post-selected state infidelity (and therefore the emergence of stabilizer errors) caused by asymmetric losses in the triangular design is only a second-order effect.
+Fig. \ref{fig:FidelityGHZ3} shows that the postselected state infidelity scales approximately quadratically with unit cell loss, indicating that stabilizer errors due to asymmetric losses in a triangular design are a second-order effect.